 Creative Director / Benevolent Dictator [She/Her] 💖 Willow is an administrator with 10 years of experience in art management.
 Originally from Atlanta, she went to Boston to study art and business at Northeastern University.
 There, she worked for a photographer and then at The Museum of Fine Arts.
 Upon moving to NYC in 2012, she began organizing with ‘Arts in Bushwick’ producing the nation’s largest open studio festival.
 Since moving back to ATL, Willow has invested in the local art scene by renting a studio at Mammal Gallery, then joining the Board at Eyedrum, and later working as a Community Manager at Strongbox West.
 In October 2017, she opened The Bakery which has become a home to Atlanta’s DIY culture after the shuttering of many local venues.

 Facilities Manager [She/Her] 💖 As an early on member of The Bakery, Xenia is often involved with many different projects, from event production and in-house programming to painting Bakery walls and reorganizing the space.
-As a multi-hatted member, she runs the yoga program, co-runs the Unicorn Gardens outings, and is currently helping build out the community Darkroom space.
+As a multi-hatted member, she runs the yoga program, and co-runs the Unicorn Gardens outings.
 Xenia is an installation artist with a background in sculpture and design. firstname.lastname@example.org

 Honorary Friends of The Bakery

 Mark ‘Q’ Gilbert, Blake Temple, Monte Qarlo, and Kiwan Benson.